manashmandal/workflow/README.md

-# Deploy to Digitalocean, AWS EC2, GCP GCE over SSH
+# Deploy to Digitalocean, AWS EC2, GCP GCE over SSH using GitHub Actions

 Here is a rough example of deploying a basic flask application in VM over SSH via GitHub Actions!